How Student Loans Affect Debt To Income Ratio In Mortgage Process

 - Borrowers do not have to change their student loan payment structure and can still leave it in deferment

-- The Gustan Cho Team at USA Mortgage can help borrowers with getting this monthly amortized payment with doing a three way conference call with the student loan provider
+- Gustan Cho Associates can help borrowers with getting this monthly amortized payment with doing a three-way conference call with the student loan provider

-- The Gustan Cho Team at USA Mortgage is a direct lender with no lender overlays on government and conventional loans
+- Gustan Cho Associates is a national lender with no overlays on government and conventional loans

 This is a huge benefit for those with higher debt to income ratios.